jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 And what have we done?

-**Under the name of Velocity, we've memorialized and spotlighted this very thing.** But we couldn't just stop there, could we?
-Oh no. We've also managed to make it far more confusing along the way.
+**Under the name of Velocity, we've memorialized and spotlighted this very thing as a core metric.** But we couldn't just stop there, could we?
+Oh no.
+We've also managed to make it far more confusing along the way.

 Bravo! &#128079; Bravo.